 In the early days of broadband expansion across Australia – and particularly after the industry was deregulated – Telstra had a less than stellar reputation for high prices, complacency, and inflexibility.
 Over time, Australia’s biggest telco has worked to change this – and they’ve come a long way.
-These days, Telstra broadband is available on a no-contract or 24-month contract basis, with the month-to-month fan attracting a casual fee.
-The 24-month plan has a connection fee which does not apply to the other deal.
+These days, Telstra broadband is available on a no-contract or 24-month contract basis, with the month-to-month option attracting a casual fee.

-As for data limits, both the NBN and ADSL deals have either a 100GB limit or an Unlimited Data plan.
-Keep in mind that these days, 100GB won’t get you too far – particularly in medium to larger households – so unlimited is usually the way to go.
-And if you’re thinking of bundling in streaming, then this is only available on the unlimited plan.
+As for data limits, both the NBN and ADSL deals have either a 500GB limit or an Unlimited Data plan.
+Keep in mind that these days, 500GB won’t get you too far – particularly in medium to larger households – so unlimited is usually the way to go.

 OK, so you’ve got your data sorted – but what about speed?
 For Telstra’s ADSL plans, speed will have a lot to do with where you are located.
-The NBN plans are available at Tier 25 and Tier 50, with the latter far more suitable for streaming and downloads.
+The NBN plans are available at tier 25, tier 50 and tier 100, with the latter two far more suitable for streaming and downloads.

 What does Belong Broadband offer?

 Belong likes to keep things simple – but that doesn’t mean they keep it basic.
 Like Telstra, they’ve got contract and no-contract options, although the contract is a little shorter at 12 rather than 24 months.
-The no-contract option – unlike Telstra – doesn’t have a casual fee.
-Similarly, the contracted option doesn’t have a connection fee – and it comes with a free modem.
+The contracted option doesn’t have a connection fee – and it comes with a free modem.

 They’ve got three plans on the NBN network – Starter, Standard, and Premium – with the main difference being download speed.
 The levels are 30MBPS, 40MBPS and 80MBPS, so it really depends on your usage.
 If your household is medium to large – or your love for streaming could be described as medium to large – then rest assured that the 80MBPS deal will suit your every online need.